dotnet/fsharp/scratch/FS-1062-support-letbang-andbang-for-applicative-functors.md

 )
 ```

-*N.B.* How this syntax forces the writer to be explicit about how many times `Apply` should be called, and with which arguments, for each call to `Combine`.
+*N.B.* this syntax forces the writer to be explicit about how many times `Apply` should be called, and with which arguments, for each call to `Combine`.
 Notice also how the right-hand sides are still repeated for each alternative case in order to keep the occurrence of potential side-effects from evaluating them predictable, and also occur before the pattern matching _each time_ a new alternative case is explored.

 If this syntax feels a bit heavy, remember that the `yield` keyword is not required, and the new syntax can be mixed with other styles (e.g. a custom `<|>` alternation operator) to strike an appropriate balance as each situation requires.